-The IHO CPRNW1 Working Group then prepared the revised Joint IMO/IHO/WMO Manual on Maritime Safety Information incorporating the revised information from resolutions A.705(17), as amended and A.706(17), as amended.
+The IHO CPRNW^{} Working Group then prepared the revised Joint IMO/IHO/WMO Manual on Maritime Safety Information incorporating the revised information from resolutions A.705(17), as amended and A.706(17), as amended.
 The revised text of the Joint IMO/IHO/WMO Manual on Maritime Safety Information was circulated to IHO Member States under cover of IHB CL 70/2008, endorsed by COMSAR at its thirteenth session in January 2009 and subsequently approved by the Maritime Safety Committee at its eighty-sixth session in May/June 2009 by MSC.1/Circ.1310.

-Continuing with the holistic approach of reviewing all the MSI documents from the top-down, the IHO WWNWS Working Group prepared the third revision of the International SafetyNET Manual.
-The revised text of the International SafetyNET Manual was circulated to IHO Member States under cover of IHB CL 68/2009, endorsed by COMSAR at its fourteenth session in March 2010 and subsequently approved by the Maritime Safety Committee at its eighty-seventh session in May 2010.
+Continuing with the holistic approach of reviewing all the MSI documents from the top-down, the IHO WWNWS-SC Working Group prepared the third revision of the International SafetyNET Manual.
+The revised text of the International SafetyNET Manual was circulated to IHO Member States under cover of IHB CL 68/2009, endorsed by COMSAR at its fourteenth session in March 2010 and subsequently approved by the Maritime Safety Committee at its eighty-seventh session in May 2010 by MSC.1/Circ.1364 and will come into force on 1 January 2012.